FRR-MAD/frr-mad/README.md

 ### Starting the Application

 To start either application a configuration file needs to be provided.
 Below are two options to do so.
-Further information for advanced settings, are available in the build instructions.
+Further information for advanced settings is available in the build instructions.
-- **FRR_MAD_CONFFILE Env**: Export **FRR_MAD_CONFFILE** with the absolut path to the configuration file. frr-mad-tui will use the file specified in the environment variable, otherwise it will default to /etc/frr-mad/main.yaml.
+- **FRR_MAD_CONFFILE Env**: Export **FRR_MAD_CONFFILE** with the absolute path to the configuration file. frr-mad-tui will use the file specified in the environment variable, otherwise it will default to /etc/frr-mad/main.yaml.
 The frr-mad-analyzer service works regardless of what the environment variable is.
   - This could be set with /etc/environment or /etc/profile, pick your poison.
 - **--configFile Option**: When starting the daemon a custom configuration file can be provided.
 The path can be absolute or relative.
 Otherwise it will default to /etc/frr-mad/main.yaml as well.